Why You Might Need Beauty Supplements

 When and How To Take Vitamin D3

 Although our skin is capable of synthesizing vitamin D3, changes in seasonal sun-exposure and diet can affect this process .
 Vitamin D3 supplementation is therefore especially relevant in winter.
-We recommend liposomal vitamin D3 formulations since its absorption increases in the presence of fats .
+We recommend liposomal vitamin D3 formulations since the vitamin’s absorption increases in the presence of fats .
 Studies that we conducted proved that PlantaCorp’s vitamin D3 product was 13-times more bioavailable than a competitor’s non-liposomal formulation.

 Zinc For Beauty